Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

   }'
 ```

-If the server responds, the protected API is working.
+If this responds, the protected API is working.

 ---

-## 10. Log Token Usage From the API
+# 8. Token Usage Tracking

-The OpenAI-compatible API response can include a `usage` object.
+## 8.1 Check Usage With curl

-That object usually looks like this:
+The OpenAI-compatible response may include:

 ```json
 {